wessenstam/era_db_all/index.rst

 Getting Started
 ---------------

-Welcome to the Databases: Era with Databases for NEEUR Bootcamp!
+Welcome to the Databases: Era with Databases Bootcamp!
 This workbook accompanies an instructor-led session that introduces Nutanix technologies and many common management tasks.

 What's New